Borghese-Gladiator/merge-google-data-script/README.md

 - merge_google_html.js - merges HTML documents from exported Google Voice data
   - input
-    - file name prefix
+    - data directory path
+    - filename to filter on
-    - path to find files
+    - filenames of additional files to add
   - output
     - HTML file with all text messages